-OT is all about hands-on experience in healthcare and getting to know patients/clients on a deeper level, a knowledge base that is beneficial to share with students.
+Occupational therapy is all about hands-on experience in healthcare and getting to know patients/clients on a deeper level, a knowledge base that is beneficial to share with students.
 This specific skillset is central to the profession and can only be gained and refined through dedication to the clinical scene.

 2. Teach Continuing Education Courses

-If you have limited experience in teaching others, why not give it a try on a smaller scale before making a drastic job change?
+If you have limited experience in teaching others, why not give it a try on a smaller scale before making a drastic full-time job change?
 Talk to your current employer or state OT associations about teaching opportunities.